jhburns/ExperienceCapture/Documentation/Coding.md

 ![Example console](images/console.png)

-##### Example of console output, although with different names and values.
+ Example of console output, although with different names and values.

-## How Does It Capture Data?
+## How It Captures Data

 Experience Capture works by running the 'GetCapture()' function on each `ICapturable` game object over specific intervals.
 The capture rate can be set as often or little as wanted through the prefab, and is based on frame-rate.
 Additional information about the frame is also included automatically, like timestamps.
 This can be called an 'eventless' data capture system, which is designed to be easier to use than an event based one like Unity Analytics.
 For more information see [here](About-Capture.md).

 ## Valid Data Types

 Data is serialized to [JSON]((https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) which has a limited number of data types, mainly:

 - Boolean (`bool`)
 - Number (`int`, `float`, etc.)
 - String (`string`)